JoaoManoelFontes/Classroom-API/readme.md

 $ python classroom.py
 ```

-This script will return a link to the google classroom authentication.
+This script will return a link to google classroom authentication.

 ## Features